-3. Su Causeway, October 2017.
+3. October 2017.
 Thankfully the further we pushed on the more manageable the foot traffic became.
-And besides, we could also duck out of the central chaos every now and then to chill out in the narrow side banks by the water.
-Here we found couples cozying up on the rocks and friends huddled together on benches playing on their phones.
+And besides, we could also duck out of the chaos every now and then to chill out in the narrow side banks by the water.
+Here we found couples cozying up on the rocks and friends huddled together on benches playing with their phones.
 This little dude wasn’t at all impressed that I’d interrupted his daydreaming by sticking a camera in his face.

-5. Su Causeway, October 2017.
+5. October 2017.
 This amazing lily pad park comes into view towards the end of the causeway’s northern exit.

 For more on my time in the city, check out my other articles on Hangzhou.